 Some days our bad mood might be completely justified by obvious reasons but there are those times when we feel down without knowing why.

 There’s just nothing we can pinpoint as the main culprit behind our poor mood and yet, we still feel like an elephant (or at least a well-fed goat) has positioned itself on our chest and there’s hardly anything to cheer us up.

-We don’t always find the connection to what is ruining our mood but more often than not there actually is a reason for our less than joyful mood.
+We don’t always find the connection to what is ruining our mood but more often than not they’re actually is a reason for our less than joyful mood.

 1. Junk food